The current ice age

 planet's habitable zone, and destroying many living things.

-Once the planet enters another glaciation cycle, positive feedback effects mean
+Once the planet enters another glaciation cycle, positive feedback effects

 Links